kshedden/seqmatch/README.md

 The goal is to find all approximate matches from a set of reads into a gene sequence database.
-To make the matching tractable and scalable, we require a window within a read to match exactly for it to count as a match.
+To make the matching tractable and scalable, we require at least one window within a read to match exactly.
 The remainder of the read can match to a given level of accuracy (e.g. 90%).
-Results for multiple exact match windows can be calculated in parallel and pooled, so the overall query can be stated
+The location of the exact match window can be varied, and the results pooled.
+Thus the overall query can be stated as:
-as: "approximately find all genes that match a length `w` subsequence of a read exactly, and that match the overall read in at least `p` percent of the positions".
+"approximately find all genes that match a length `w` contiguous subsequence of a read exactly, and that match the overall read in at least `p` percent of the positions".
+The values of `w` and `p` are configurable.
+Smaller values of either of these parameters will yield more (approximate) matches, but will have longer running times.

 The approach uses [Bloom
 filtering](https://en.wikipedia.org/wiki/Bloom_filter), [rolling